Retirement Planning When Your Income Is Flat Rate

 The Bottom Line

 Nobody in this trade retires because they feel like it.
 They retire because their back gives out, their knees quit, or their hands can't grip a ratchet anymore.
 The question isn't whether you'll stop working — it's whether you'll have money when you do.
-Start now.
-Start small.
-But start.
+Investing is not complicated anymore.
+The apps exist.
+Fractional shares exist.
+Low-cost index funds exist.
+The only thing standing between most techs and building real wealth is the decision to start.
+Make that decision this week.

 Related Articles